flutter/website/src/content/release/breaking-changes/popscope-with-result.md

 }
 ```

-The generic type should match the generic type of the [`Route`] the `PopScope` is in.
+The generic type should match the generic type of the [`Route`]
+that the `PopScope` is in.
-If the route uses `int` as its generic type, consider use `PopScope<int>`.
+If the route uses `int` as its generic type, consider using `PopScope<int>`.

-If the widget are shared across multiple routes with different types, one can
+If the `PopScope` widgets are shared across multiple routes with
-use `PopScope<Object?>` to catch all possible types.
+different types, you can use `PopScope<Object?>` to catch all possible types.

 ## Timeline